RockitBootcamp/Student-Resources/HTML/05 Form Basics/README.md

 - The `action` attribute is the filename of the server-side script (such as a PHP file) that the form submits to.
 In this case the action is `process.php`, but it could be any server-side programming language
 - The `method` attribute is the HTTP method we wish to use (typically `POST` or `GET`)
- - Note that `GET` is the default method of forms, so if you want a form to use `GET`, you can ommit the method attribute alltogether
+ - Note that `GET` is the default method of forms, so if you want a form to use `GET`, you can omit the method attribute altogether
 - Input fields (such as first and last name in this case) must have a `name` attribute to properly submit to the server-side script

 ### Checkboxes